s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 * **setRotation(const Eigen::MatrixBase<Derived>& R)**

- Sets the rotation part of the link posiion by giving a 3x3 matrix expression defined by Eigen library.
+ Sets the rotation part of the link position by giving a 3x3 matrix expression defined by Eigen library.

 * **setRotation(const Eigen::AngleAxis<T>& a)**

- Sets the rotation part of the link posiion by giving an angle-axis rotation expression defined by Eigen library.
+ Sets the rotation part of the link position by giving an angle-axis rotation expression defined by Eigen library.

 For example, if you need to input the position of the root link, enable the input by ::